daimaxiaxie/Substrate-DNS/README.md

 # Substrate-DNS
-A DNS pallet on substrate
+A DNS pallet on substrate.